hda-technical/dancebooks/transcriptions/[183-, uk] Thomas Wilson - The Fashionable Quadrille Preceptor.md

 	re-cross and turn partners.

 3. First lady and opposite gentleman cross,

 	giving right hands,

 	back with left,

-	set four in a line.
+	set four in a line,

-	Half promenade,
+	half promenade,

 	two advance and retire,